-TXTV was is a boutique indie producing intelligent, mainstream drama for the UK and US markets.
+TXTV was founded in 2007 by Chris Lang, Matt Arlidge and Jeremy Gwilt.
+We are a boutique indie producing intelligent, mainstream drama for the UK and US markets.
 Though we have relationships with all the major distributors, we are nevertheless truly independent and free to pursue whatever projects interest us, large or small.
 With us, size is important.
 We are all company directors, all have the power to push projects forward and are designed to move fast.
 Small is beautiful.

 Matthew Arlidge, Director of Development.

 Matthew started at TX in 2007, after 7 years as Head of TV Development at Ecosse Films.
 Prior to that, he worked on Eastenders as a storyliner and script editor.
 At Ecosse, Matt obtained commissions from all of the major UK broadcasters – his shows included: Cape Wrath (C4/Showtime), Mistresses (BBC1), He Kills Coppers (ITV), My Boy Jack (ITV), Kitchen (C5), Like Father Like Son (ITV), Under the Greenwood Tree (ITV) and Amnesia (ITV).

 Jeremy Gwilt, Managing Director & Head of Production.